-This article will discuss different topics around your users’ or customers’ phone numbers - if you’re looking for information about your own numbers, please go to our article on Short & Long Codes.
+This article will discuss different topics around your users’ or customers’ phone numbers.

 (724) 123 4567).

 All U.S. numbers must be valid, 10-digit phone numbers with a valid area code.
-They can be inputted without the
+They can be input without the

 + and country code, as Braze will assume and map all valid, 10-digit phone numbers as U.S. numbers.